kronostechnologies/react-controlled-inputs/README.md

 The inputs are set to behave more like excel cells do.
 When an input is focused, it will initially select the entire range.

+## TODOs
-TODO: Still left to implement is the ability to add validations to any input.
+* Implement the ability to add validations to any input.
+* Implement more UI knobs to play around with the inputs in the playground (`./www`)
+* Add visual buttons on the right side of a number input (to mimic the actual `input type="text"`)
+* Adapt the API and document the API to be more user-friendly (the API is still a wip)

 ## Supported locales